Jyrsinho/memorygame/readme.md

 ## 10.1.2025
 Goal for today is to make cards in memory game appear in the game board in random order.
 I started this already little bit yesterday.

+Would have been nice if JS had some sort of inbuilt method for shuffling arrays...Now it seems I have created some sort of infinite loop in my own shuffling algorithm :D

+Tomorrow I have to learn how to do unit testing in JS.
+Debugging without any unit tests is such a pain in the butt...also I have to learn how to properly debug these web apps in the browser or in the IDE.

+Little bit frustrating day today.